Branded Keywords: Understanding Their Role in Blog SEO

 Are branded keywords worth targeting if my blog is still new?

-How do I check if a branded keyword is actually too competitive for my blog?
+How do I know if a branded keyword is too competitive for my blog?

-To check real competition, search the branded keyword on Google and look closely at the first page.
-If you see the brand’s own site, major retailers, and huge review sites in almost every spot, that keyword is likely very tough for a newer blog.
+First, search the keyword in Google and look closely at the top 10 results.
+If you only see the brand's official site and giant platforms like Amazon or Walmart, the keyword is likely too competitive for a newer blog.

-How can I use RightBlogger to create content around branded keywords more effectively?
+How can I use RightBlogger to find and write content around branded keywords?

 New:Autoblogging + Scheduling